suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

    ![](media/lab1-1.png)

-1. Create a new Automated ML job with the following settings, using **Next** as required to progress through the user interface:
+1. Create a new Automated ML job by selecting **+ New Automated ML job** with the following settings, using **Next** as required to progress through the user interface:

     **Basic settings**: